cgoldberg/multi-mechanize/docs/index.rst

     Performance & Load Tests in Python
 **************************************

 Multi-Mechanize is an open source framework for performance and load testing.
-It runs simultaneous Python scripts to generate synthetic transactions against a remote site or service.
+It runs concurrent Python scripts to generate load (synthetic transactions) against a remote site or service.

+Multi-Mechanize is most commonly used for web performance and scalability testing, but can be used to generate workload against any remote API accessible from Python.

-Test output reports are saved as HTML (with PNG graphs), or JUnit-compatible XML for compatibility with CI systems.
+Test output reports are saved as HTML or JUnit-compatible XML for compatibility with CI systems.

 *************
     Site Menu